 I love connecting with people, sharing stories, and discovering new things.
 Hit me up on email and social media (Facebook, Twitter) and we’ll chat.
 (If you love pictures of cats, beautiful nature views, inspiration/motivational + sarcastic memes, or want to see my real life, follow me on Instagram!).
 Can’t wait to meet you!

-I graduated with a Juris Doctor (J.D.) from the Elisabeth Haub School of Law at Pace University in 2012 and magna cum laude from the University of New Haven with a B.S. in Criminal Justice in 2008.
+Previously, I graduated with a Juris Doctor (J.D.) from the Elisabeth Haub School of Law at Pace University in 2012 and magna cum laude from the University of New Haven with a B.S. in Criminal Justice in 2008.
 During college, I interned at Perverted Justice posing as a decoy online to apprehend child predators, and also worked as an event coordinator and DJ for Necropolis Events and DarkStar Festival.
-Upon college graduation, I accepted a position as a paralegal in the child abuse unit of the New York County District Attorney’s Office.
+Upon college graduation, I accepted a position as a paralegal in the child abuse unit of the New York County (Manhattan) District Attorney’s Office.
 During law school, I served as a legal intern at the Bronx County District Attorney’s Office (sex crimes and child abuse unit) and as an Honors Legal Intern at the Yonkers, NY Branch of the Westchester County District Attorney’s Office (misdemeanor domestic violence).
 I also held a legal internship at the Pace Women’s Justice Center’s Family Court Legal Program representing victims of domestic violence in the family courts of Yonkers, NY and White Plains, NY, and a legal research internship at the New York State Parent Education and Awareness Program.
 After law school graduation, I worked as a Policy and Advocacy Fellow at the Joyful Heart Foundation in Manhattan researching issues on the rape kit backlog and DNA databank.
 Subsequently, I worked at The Center for Sexual Assault Crisis Counseling and Education in Stamford, CT as the Lead Crisis Advocate and Hotline Manager, Volunteer Programs Manager, and Legislative Laison.
 I was hired at a national disability law firm headquartered in New York in 2014, where I represented clients at social security disability hearings across 20 states.
 In 2018, I left the corporate world to launch Soulfire Tribe.